|8||Summer 2016||Amended, approved and issued||Summer 2018|

 Health and safety issues are taken into account when planning practical lessons.

-The maths coordinator is released regularly from his/her classroom in order to work alongside other teachers.
-This time is also used to monitor and evaluate the quality and standards of mathematics throughout the school by monitoring planning examining children’s books and pupils’ interviews.
-There is a rota where throughout each half term each class is monitored once.
+Monitoring takes place regularly at St John’s and can take many forms.
+Weekly planning is e-mailed to the key stage lead and headteacher, books are monitored weekly and lesson observations are also undertaken.
+Pupil interviews are also undertaken at appropriate points in the year.
+The maths lead is released regularly from his/her classroom in order to work alongside other teachers.
 There is also a link governor for mathematics who has the opportunity to observe maths lessons on a regular basis and hold regular meetings with the numeracy co-ordinator.
-Each year the maths coordinator attends a governors meeting to report on the progress made in each key stage and as a school.
+Each year the maths lead attends a governors meeting to report on the progress made in each key stage and as a school.